 Stephanie Thiel is the superstar designer behind Rad Patterns.
 Rad is, in a word, RAD.

 This year for Sew My Style, we’re featuring TWO of Rad’s patterns.
-Because Rad Patterns is only one of a handful of companies that offer inclusive sizing for all genders, we asked Stephanie if we could have one of each.
+Because Rad Patterns is only one of a handful of companies that offer inclusive sizing for all genders, we asked Stephanie if we could have more than one.
 Thankfully she agreed!

 This month we’ll sew up the Rad Patterns Kortney Bodysuit.
 In October you’ll have another chance at another Rad Pattern: the Long John Jammers for men.
 Rad also offers a host of unisex patterns, cosplay patterns, and accessible clothing patterns and so much more!
 The current 100+ patterns can be seen in all these categories: